Augusta National And Tiger Woods Announce Project To Build New Short Course And TGR Learning Lab

 The link-up will see the five-time Masters champion’s TGR Design oversee the design of a nine-hole short course at Augusta Municipal Golf Course, also known as The Patch, while his non-profit TGR Foundation will build the country’s fourth TGR Learning Lab in Augusta.

-Augusta National chairman Ridley announced details of the partnership in a press conference three days before the opening round of the 2025 Masters, where he outlined the benefits of both schemes to the local community.
+Augusta National chairman Ridley announced details of the partnership in a press conference three days before the opening round of The Masters, where he outlined the benefits of both projects.

 On the RGR Learning Lab, which will be located in Augusta’s Harrisburg neighborhood at the former Lamar Elementary School, he said: “This concept was launched in 2006 in Anaheim, California, and provides underserved youth with access to education in science, technology, engineering, arts, and math, often referred to by the acronym STEAM.